module specification

 Module summary

-design process and construction technologies.
-Professionals working in the built environment must have a comprehensive understanding and expertise in sustainable design and manufacturing processes, construction technology, building services, and the application and benefits of building information modelling.
+The module aims to develop students' knowledge and understanding of the design process and construction technologies.
+Professionals working in the Built Environment must possess a comprehensive understanding and expertise in sustainable design, manufacturing processes, construction technology, building services, and the application and benefits of Building Information Modelling (BIM).

-This module introduces you to the various stages of the design, from strategic definition through to technical design.
-Alongside this it will examine various traditional and modern construction technologies, starting with residential and low-rise construction types before moving on to more complex commercial, industrial, and multi-storey construction typologies.
-Additionally, you will explore the incorporation of building services such as water, heating, drainage, energy, and data in a sustainable manner, minimizing the environmental impact of construction projects and building operation.
+This module introduces you to the various stages of design, from strategic definition through to technical design.
+Alongside this, it will examine various traditional and modern construction technologies, beginning with residential and low-rise construction types before progressing to more complex commercial, industrial, and multi-storey construction typologies.
+Additionally, you will explore the integration of building services such as water, heating, drainage, energy, and data in a sustainable manner, aiming to minimise the environmental impact of construction projects and building operation.

 Syllabus